 Undertake a microclimate study to develop a better understanding of the micro climatic conditions and design responses that will assist to deliver human thermal comfort requirements for users within the Civic Link.

 Flooding

-Consider role of the Civic Link in flood emergency evacuation and implications of this (e.g. lighting, signage) for design of public domain.
+- Consider role of the Civic Link landscape and built form in flood emergency evacuation and implications of this (e.g. lighting, signage) for design of public domain. - Consider WSUD opportunities in design and planning

 Public Realm